Sharqascc/nnds/README.md

 NNDS: Non-motorized and Heterogeneous Traffic Safety Analysis AI-powered system for analyzing vehicle behavior and surrogate safety metrics at unsignalized intersections.

-Note: The --max-frames speed/debug option and the Colab bootstrap script were introduced on the feat/video-to-pet-pipeline branch and are now available on main after syncing the CLI wiring.
+Note: The --max-frames speed/debug option and the Colab bootstrap script are now available on main and support the video→PET pipeline used in the diffusion experiments.

 Quickstart
 Use the repository with the Make targets or with direct Python entry points.